US Supreme Court to hear Warner Music case on limits to copyright damages

 Nealy has argued that his Miami record label Music Specialist owns the rights to the 1984 song "Jam the Box" by Tony Butler, also known as Pretty Tony.
 Flo Rida, whose given name is Tramar Dillard, interpolated musical elements of "Jam the Box" in his 2008 song "In the Ayer."

-Nealy sued Flo Rida's label Atlantic, as well as publishing companies Warner Chappell and Artist Publishing Group, in federal court in Florida in 2018, arguing that these businesses received invalid licenses to use his label's music while he was incarcerated after being convicted of cocaine distribution.
+Nealy sued Flo Rida's label Atlantic Records, as well as Warner Chappell and Artist Publishing Group, in federal court in Florida in 2018, arguing that these businesses received invalid licenses to use his label's music while he was incarcerated after being convicted of cocaine distribution.

 Nealy's label ceased operations before he started serving a 20-year prison sentence in 1989.
 Nealy has said the licenses provided to the defendants in the case were invalid because Butler, his former business partner, did not have Nealy's permission to grant them while he was in prison.